tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.boundaries.evefile module, providing the facade for an eveH5 file.
 Currently, the basic idea is to inherit from the ``File`` entity and extend it accordingly, adding behaviour.

 As per :numref:`Fig. %s <fig-uml_evefile_boundaries_evefile>`, the :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class inherits from the :class:`File <evedata.evefile.entities.file.File>` class of the :mod:`entities <evedata.evefile.entities>` subpackage.
-Reading (loading) an eveH5 file will result in calling out to :meth:`HDF5File.read() <evedata.evefile.boundaries.eveh5.HDF5File.read>`, followed by mapping the eveH5 contents to the data model.
+Reading (loading) an eveH5 file results in calling out to :meth:`HDF5File.read() <evedata.evefile.boundaries.eveh5.HDF5File.read>`, followed by mapping the eveH5 contents to the data model.
 Additionally, for eveH5 v7 and below, datasets for detector channels that have been redefined within one scan and scans using MPSKIP are mapped to the respective datasets accordingly.
-Last but not least, the corresponding SCML (and setup description, where applicable) are loaded and the metadata contained therein mapped to the metadata of the corresponding datasets.
+Last but not least, the corresponding SCML (and setup description, where applicable) is loaded and the metadata contained therein mapped to the metadata of the corresponding datasets.

 Some comments (not discussions any more, though):